·

 Experience the vibrant sounds of Barcelona’s music scene at various venues throughout the city.

-The Hive participated in the Bam festival in barcelona in september.
+The Hive participated in the Bam festival in Barcelona in September.

 Source: Javier IE (CC BY-NC-ND 2.0)